Skip to main content

 The Verdict

 Dolomieu is the right booking for a special occasion dinner in Madonna di Campiglio, provided you can secure a table.
-Six tables, a Michelin star earned in 2024, and a wine program driven by a maître-sommelier with genuine range make this the most considered dining option in the resort.
+Six tables, a Michelin star earned in 2024, a wine program driven by a maître-sommelier with genuine range make this the most considered dining option in the resort.
 If you are planning a celebration dinner, an anniversary, or a serious food-and-wine evening in the Dolomites, this is where to go.
 If you want something more casual or easier to book at short notice, Due Pini at €€€ is the practical alternative.

 About Dolomieu

 Dolomieu sits inside DV Chalet as the property's gourmet restaurant, housed in an oak wood stube that holds only six tables.
-The room is intimate in the functional sense: there is no background noise to compete with, no large groups spilling across the floor, and no sense of a hotel dining room running at scale.
+The room is intimate in the functional sense: there is no background noise to compete, no large groups spilling across the floor, no sense of a hotel dining room running at scale.
 For a date night or an anniversary dinner in a ski resort, that room format is genuinely hard to find at this level.

 The kitchen runs under chef Fiorenzo Perremuto (previously Davide Rangoni), and the cooking sits within a contemporary framework shaped by the alpine valleys surrounding Madonna di Campiglio.
 The tasting menu is structured around that regional geography, while the à la carte gives you access to the same kitchen without committing to a full progression.
 Both routes are worth considering, but the tasting menu is the clearer expression of what the restaurant is doing.

 The wine and drinks program here is more developed than you would typically expect at a six-table mountain restaurant.
-The maître-sommelier curates by-the-glass selections that rotate, and the scope extends beyond Italian and local Alpine producers to include bottles from beyond the Alps.
+The maître-sommelier curates by-the-glass selections that rotate, the scope extends beyond Italian and local Alpine producers to include bottles from beyond the Alps.
 That breadth matters if wine is a priority for your evening.
 Pairing through the tasting menu is the intended route, but the by-the-glass list offers enough variety to build your own progression if you prefer.
 For a resort environment, where wine programs often default to safe Italian staples at a premium, the curatorial ambition here is a practical differentiator.

 Michelin star, awarded in 2024, is the main external credential.
 It positions Dolomieu alongside the serious tables in northern Italy rather than simply among resort restaurants.
 For context, the broader region has produced destinations like Atelier Moessmer Norbert Niederkofler in Brunico and the kind of cooking that draws diners specifically from outside the Dolomites.
 Dolomieu does not carry that international pilgrimage weight yet, but the star means the fundamentals are in order and that the kitchen is being held to a standard.

-Google reviews sit at 4.3 across 358 ratings, which is a solid floor for a restaurant of this type.
 The score suggests consistent execution rather than occasional brilliance followed by disappointment, which is particularly relevant for special occasion bookings where a bad night carries more cost.

 Who This Is For

-Dolomieu works leading for two people marking something.
+Dolomieu works well for two people marking something.
 The six-table room and the tasting menu format are calibrated for exactly that scenario: a quiet, focused dinner where the food and wine are the evening rather than the backdrop to something else.
 Solo diners can book here, but the format is less natural for one person than a counter seat would be.
 Groups larger than four will find the logistics difficult given the room size.
 If you are travelling with a party of six or more, this is not the right venue.

-For the special occasion diner who has visited comparable Italian tables such as Osteria Francescana in Modena, Le Calandre in Rubano, or Piazza Duomo in Alba, Dolomieu will feel different in register: smaller, more contained, and without the accumulated prestige of those rooms.
+For the special occasion diner who has visited comparable Italian tables such as Osteria Francescana in Modena, Le Calandre in Rubano, or Piazza Duomo in Alba, Dolomieu will feel different in register: smaller, more contained, without the accumulated prestige of those rooms.
 That is not a criticism.
 The trade is intimacy and a distinctly alpine sense of place in exchange for the weight of a multi-starred urban destination.
 Whether that trade works depends on what you are prioritising.

 Booking and Practical Details